Coraline Ada Ehmke: Personal life

 Ehmke is transgender, and began her transition in March 2014.
 She has been public about her transition in hopes of helping others, and has given several interviews about her experiences transitioning and working as a trans woman in technology.
 She has also given a talk about her experiences titled "He Doesn't Work Here Anymore" at the Keep Ruby Weird, Alterconf, and Madison+ Ruby conferences.

-Ehmke writes and records music and has released several albums under the name A Little Fire Scarecrow.
+Ehmke writes and records music and has released several albums under the name A Little Fire Scarecrow. and Sudre’s Violin.